The Kiwis who broke down in the way

 Simon Doull - Missed 35 Tests in his 8 Year International Career

-This was the time when Doull was also struggling with number of injuries and the effect was evident as he continued to miss matches and was less effective in the ones on which he played.
+This was the time when Doull was also struggling with number of injuries, and the effect was evident as he continued to miss matches and was less effective in the ones on which he played.
 He could only muster 3 wickets in the last 6 Tests he played.
-Four operations on his knee and several stress fractures forced him to retire after 2001-2002 season.
+Four operations on his knee and several stress fractures forced him to retire after the 2001-2002 season.
 He was only 32 then.

 Dion Nash - Here at Lords 1994- Missed 45 Tests in his career

-It was not the story of Bond, Doull or Nash, it was the story of New Zealand cricket between 1995-2010.
-New Zealand lost too many bowlers in these 15 years; a number of them could have achieved greatness and other some significant milestones.
+It was not the story of Bond, Doull or Nash; it was the story of New Zealand cricket between 1995-2010.
+New Zealand lost too many bowlers in these 15 years; a number of them could have achieved greatness and some other significant milestones.
 Above all they could have helped New Zealand win many more games.
-Cricinfo in their 2009 article rightly pointed out that a whole generation of Kiwi bowlers was lost.
+Cricinfo, in their 2009 article, rightly pointed out that a whole generation of Kiwi bowlers was lost.

 A look at the states will tell the whole story